What Can I Import From South Africa?

 Fruits and Nuts

 Fresh fruit exports from South Africa gew by by double digits in 2021.
 The country exported more than four million tons of fresh fruit, 11% more than in 2020, when exports grew by 10%.
-In two years, South African fruit exports have grown from 3.3 to 4 million tons.
+In two years, South African fruit exports have grown from 3.3 to 4 million tons, demonstrating a strong upwards trend and demand for fruit and nuts from South Africa.

 A third of South African fruit exports are destined for the EU27.
 The Netherlands is by far the most important South African fruit buyer.
 In 2021, that will total more than 900,000 tons.
 That gives the Netherlands a 22% share of total South African fruit exports.